lileio/lile/readme.md

 ## Generating RPC Methods

-By default Lile will create a example RPC method and a simple messages for request and response.
+By default Lile will create a example RPC method and a simple message for request and response.

 ``` protobuf
 syntax = "proto3";